tegbiye/what-happens-when/README.rst

 Post-rendering and user-induced execution
 -----------------------------------------

-After rendering has been completed, the browser executes JavaScript code as a result of some timing mechanism (such as a Google Doodle animation) or user interaction (typing a query into the search box and receiving suggestions).
-Plugins such as Flash or Java may execute as well, although not at this time on the Google homepage.
-Scripts can cause additional network requests to be performed, as well as modify the page or its layout, causing another round of page rendering and painting.
+Once a web page finishes loading its content (rendering), JavaScript code kicks in.
+This can happen automatically (like flashy animations) or because of something you do (like typing in a search bar).
+While not used on Google's homepage anymore, some websites might also use plugins like Flash or Java at this stage.
+These scripts can fetch more stuff from the internet, change the way the page looks, or rearrange its layout.
+This back-and-forth of adding content and changing the layout can happen multiple times until everything settles down.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html